arjunjauhari/crowdfundingML-kaggle/documentation/report.md

 -   Again, here we had to choose labels arbitrarily.

-Method 4 - Similarity matrices + Spectral embedding + Gaussian Mixture Model {#method-4---similarity-matrices-spectral-embedding-gaussian-mixture-model .unnumbered}
+Method 4 - Similarity matrices + Spectral embedding + Gaussian Mixture Model
 ----------------------------------------------------------------------------

 We then tried constructing different similarity matrices as follows.